AccursedGalaxy/work-dashboard/README.md

 No external analytics.
 If `analytics.enableLocal` is true in your `config.js`, simple usage counters are stored in `localStorage` only and used to improve Quick Launcher ranking on your device.

 ---

+## CSP notes

+The default CSP currently includes `style-src 'unsafe-inline'` due to dynamic UI transitions and minimal inline script for the service worker registration.
+We are actively replacing ad‑hoc inline styles with CSS classes/variables (e.g., background crossfade uses a `no-transition` class), which will allow removal of `'unsafe-inline'` in a future release.
+If you self‑host with a stricter CSP today, consider adding a nonce/hash and moving the small inline registration into `app.js`.

 ## FAQ